slatedocs/slate/source/index.md

 Medium |
 Low |

-# Conditional Elements

-A conditional element is an extra restriction that you can create for a trigger that must be satisfied.
-A condition must be paired with a trigger and cannot stand alone.

-Several conditions may be applied when creating any type of trigger through the FireTrigger class.
-All conditions applied to a trigger MUST be satisfied in order for the entire recipe to fire.

 ## Farther Than Condition

 The farther than condition ensures that the trigger will only fire if the user is farther than X kilometers from either a personalized place or a list of custom geofences.

-For example, if you can trigger when a user enters a restaurant that is farther than 150 kilometers from their home.
+For example, you can trigger when a user enters a restaurant that is farther than 150 kilometers from their home.

 ```swift
 let fartherThanHome = UsersLocation.isFartherThanPersonalizedPlace(